Insurance Premiums License Tax

 Insurance companies' estimated payments are due the 15th day of April, June, September and December, and should be submitted with Form 800ES, Insurance Premiums License Tax Estimated Payment Vouchers.
 Payment and Form 800ES should be submitted electronically, using the Department's eForms or Business iFile applications, or by ACH Credit.
 If you are unable to submit your payments electronically, forms for paper submission are available to download and print for paper submission.

-Form 800, Insurance Premiums License Tax Return, will be available to download for paper submission in early 2014.
+Form 800, Insurance Premiums License Tax Return and Accompining Schedules are available to download for paper submission.

 A surplus lines broker is required to file a quarterly tax report and make a payment if: